Dedekind-infinite set: Relation to the axiom of choice

 Since every infinite well-ordered set is Dedekind-infinite, and since the AC is equivalent to the well-ordering theorem stating that every set can be well-ordered, clearly the general AC implies that every infinite set is Dedekind-infinite.
 However, the equivalence of the two definitions is much weaker than the full strength of AC.

 In particular, there exists a model of ZF in which there exists an infinite set with no countably infinite subset.
 Hence, in this model, there exists an infinite, Dedekind-finite set.
 By the above, such a set cannot be well-ordered in this model.

-If we assume the axiom CC (i. e., ACω), then it follows that every infinite set is Dedekind-infinite.
+If we assume the axiom of countable choice (i. e., ACω), then it follows that every infinite set is Dedekind-infinite.
 However, the equivalence of these two definitions is in fact strictly weaker than even the CC.
 Explicitly, there exists a model of ZF in which every infinite set is Dedekind-infinite, yet the CC fails (assuming consistency of ZF).